margaritageleta/slack-export-history/README.md

-# Export DM conversations form Slack
+# Export DM conversations from Slack

 To do so, follow two steps: